 The apple looks like something out of a fairy tale, with a dark red color that is almost black.
 It's an excellent dessert apple, with a sweet and tart taste and firm texture.

-But here's the thing about the Arkansas Black apple: You can't eat it right off the tree.
+But here's the thing about the Arkansas Black apple: You can't eat it right off the tree at the apple orchard.
 Right after picking, it's hard and sour-tasting.
 But if you let it sit in cold storage (that is, your refrigerator) it ripens into something amazing.

 The thick skin of the deep red apple helps preserve it during storage.
 It needs to sit for at least a couple of months, but the apples will keep for at least three or four months.